Liioan/Faek/readme.md

 - content (string)
 - author (string)

-## string set
+## string options

-There is a defined string set type, that will choose a random word provided by the user
+You can provide custom strings to insert to string type.
+Faek will choose a random string you provided.
+Your strings override predefined fields.

 ### syntax

-`> fieldName strSet option1 option_2 options...`
+`> fieldName string option1 option_2 options...`

 ## date